 8) Your word must be your bond.

 10) True friends that will stick by you no matter what are a rarity.
-Cherish them.
+Cherish and nurture them.

 11) YOU are responsible for what happens to you.